Got a question about your carbon donation?

 What is a Woodland Trust carbon donation?

-A carbon donation will help the Woodland Trust protect and look after the 1,000-plus woods in our care, ensuring they continue to capture and store carbon dioxide (CO2).
-Your donation will support our work, but is not part of an accredited carbon offset scheme.
+Your carbon donation will support carbon sequestration including soil carbon, hedgerow carbon, delivering our trees outside woodlands programme and funding permanence.
+It will also help the Woodland Trust protect and look after the 1,000-plus woods in our care, ensuring they continue to capture and store carbon dioxide (CO2).
+It doesn't support carbon sequestration projects under the Woodland Carbon Code and will not generate offsets.

 What does my donation help fund?